Mariposa Recommendations

 Adrenaline

 - Rafting: Run the scenic Merced river in late spring and early summer just 20 minutes from us with our friends at Zephyr Whitewater, the closest option to Yosemite Valley.
+Use code WILDHAVEN for 10% off.

 - Skydive: Get a bird's eye view of the Sierra Nevadas and Yosemite with Skydive Yosemite.